astropy/astropy/docs/io/unified.rst

 attribute if the display format is convertible to and from a Python display format.
 Below are the rules used for both conversion directions.

-TDISPn to Python Format String
+TDISPn to Python format string
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 TDISPn format characters are defined in the table below.